 How to use OCR in Casedo

-Optical Character Recognition, or OCR, is a technology that enables you to convert different types of documents, such as scanned paper documents, PDF files or images captured by a digital camera into editable and searchable data.
+Optical Character Recognition, or OCR, is a technology that allows you to convert different types of documents, such as scanned paper documents, PDF files or images captured by a digital camera, into editable and searchable data.

-Casedo offers internal OCR feature so you won’t have to externally to do.
-Through OCR you will be able to better highlight and copy-paste from your text.
+Casedo offers an internal OCR feature, so you won’t have to do it externally.
+Through OCR, you will be able to highlight and copy-paste from your text.

-You can scan large documents, but keep in mind that the larger your document is, the longer it will take to OCR.
-However, you can always use the split feature to divide up larger documents that are getting difficult to recognise, into lengths that can be OCR’d and then after using the feature you can simply put them back together again using the merge feature.
+You can scan large documents, but keep in mind that the larger your bundle is, the longer it will take to OCR.
+However, you can always use the split feature to divide larger documents that are difficult to recognise into lengths that can easily be OCR’d.
+After which, you can simply put them back together again using the merge feature.

 N.B.
-Is it important to note that you without OCRing the PDF you won’t be able to use the Text markup tools such as highlighting, or even search through your documents for that matter.
-This is because before your computer recognises a text as an ‘actual text’, meaning OCR’d, the software simply detects it as an image or vector objects.
-If you want to be able to highlight your text, then simply follow the steps above to use the OCR feature.
+Is it important to note that without OCRing the PDF, you won’t be able to use the Text markup tools such as highlighting or even searching through your documents.
+This is because before your computer recognises a text as an ‘actual text’, the software detects it as an image or vector objects.
+If you want to highlight your text, then simply follow the steps above to use the OCR feature.